Dark energy explained by a bias in the measurements: A simple model to predict the effect of the bias

 From now on we assume that the cosmological constant $\Lambda$ is zero.
 The Einstein equation of general relativity hence reads

 The simplest approach that can be considered to model the universe is the one in which matter is distributed in a perfectly homogeneous way.
-Such an assumption allows deriving the Friedmann equations, but it is unable to distinguish overdense and underdense regions, and it is thus inappropriate for an investigation of the effects of the bias identified above.
-A slightly more elaborated representation of the universe would consider that space is made only of two kinds of regions, namely homogeneous overdense regions and homogeneous underdense regions.
+Such an assumption is the one that has been used to derive the Friedmann equations, but it is unable to distinguish overdense and underdense regions, and it is thus inappropriate for an investigation of the effects of the bias identified above.
+A slightly more elaborated representation of the universe would consider that space is made only of two kinds of regions, namely homogeneous overdense regions and homogeneous underdense regions, and this is the one we propose to use.
+Similarly as for the FLRW approach, both sub-regions are characterized by uniform parameters coming from some averaging process over the corresponding sub-region.
+Obviously, this still does not correspond to reality, but it is yet slightly closer to it with respect to the largely used perfectly homogeneous and isotropic FLRW approach.
+More advanced theories on inhomogeneities could be used, but as will be shown, the simplified approach we propose here is sufficient to have a conceptual understanding of the issue.